emtiazzahid/settings/README.md

 ```

 ## Use Traits
-Use `GetSettings` traits in your model.
+Use `GetSettings` traits in your settings model.

 ## API List
 - [all](https://github.com/kodeeo/settings#all)